absurdly-nerdly/tools-public/ide-files_OG/glob_TS-instructions.md

 *   **Mode Tracking:** State current mode in *every* response.
 *   **Missing Components:** Report via `attempt_completion` if components expected to exist don't exist.
 *   **Test Strategy Docs:** Add clear docstrings for complex UI interaction strategies/helpers.
-*   **Laborer Restrictions:** Laborer MUST NOT use `switch_mode` except as directed by workflow (to Architect, then Assigned Mode).
-Laborer MUST NOT switch to any other mode.
-If issues are encountered while in Laborer mode, report them via `ask_followup_question` or `attempt_completion`.
 -- -- --